ShakeAlert: Alert distribution

-ShakeAlert warnings are sent to both institutional users and the general public through a variety of different distribution methods; this includes messages via cell phones, television and radio.
-These alerts may give people time to take protective actions like "drop, cover and hold on," preventing injuries caused by falling debris.
+ShakeAlert warnings are sent to both institutional users and the general public through a variety of distribution methods; this includes messages via cell phones, television and radio.
+These alerts may give people time to take protective actions like "drop, cover and hold on", preventing injuries caused by falling debris.
 Various automated systems can listen for the alerts and stop public transport systems, prevent cars from entering bridges or tunnels, automatically shut down industrial systems and gas lines, and trigger specific protocols in hospitals and other sensitive work environments.

 Institutional users

 Bay Area Rapid Transit (BART) was an early user of ShakeAlert, initially connecting to the system in 2012 (when it was still in development).
 BART uses the system to automatically brake its trains when shaking threatens the San Francisco Bay Area.